unccd/Prais4-reporting-manual/SO3.md

 #### Step 4: Create drought exposure maps in four-year periods

 In addition to the annual values of indicator SO 3-2 entered in the tables in step 3, drought exposure maps in four-year periods for the entire period are also to be produced externally and uploaded to PRAIS.
 These exposure maps give an indication of the number of people exposed to the highest intensity drought class over each four-year period for each grid cell.
 Four-year periods have been chosen to reduce the reporting burden and the quantity of data to be uploaded in PRAIS.
-See step 5 for indicator 3-1 for more detail on preparing the drought maps.
+See step 5 for indicator SO 3-1 for more detail on preparing the drought maps.

 #### Step 5: Verify the results